GU4124 Status and Inequality

 This seminar is designed to generate new research ideas.
 To do so, the course will push you to understand key ideas in an expansive literature, and you will be asked to submit short papers that meaningfully extend the ideas in the readings.

-You may choose to write an empirical or conceptual paper.
+You may choose to write an empirical or conceptual short paper.
 For an empirical paper, you should outline an original empirical study somehow informed by or related to the week’s readings.
 Your summary should be organized in the following four sections: (1) a research question (1-2 sentences), (2) a description of methods (2-3 paragraphs), (3) your prediction(s) (1-2 sentences), and (4) why the study would be interesting and/or important (2-3 sentences).

 For a conceptual paper, you should advance one or more of the week’s readings in some way.
 Examples include: (a) connnecting ideas from two or more papers to develop a more general theory; critiquing ideas in one or more papers and proposing an alternative that you argue is better or more valid; developing a rival theory to challenge the ideas in one or more papers.
 In your conceptual paper, underline your main thesis statement(s) (1-2 sentences).